-One way to virtually guarantee that a process is performed automatically is to present the evoking cue outside of awareness: Almost by definition, conscious control requires conscious awareness of the process being controlled.
-Visual cues can be presented parafoveally, outside the focus of attention; auditory cues can be presented over the unattended channel in dichotic listening.
-Cues can be presented subliminally, or a clearly perceptible cue can be lost to subsequent conscious recollection.
-In such cases, cue-related changes in motivation can serve as expressions of implicit perception and memory (Kihlstrom, 2012; Kihlstrom et al., 1992).
-We know that an item has been perceived or encoded in memory, even in the absence of conscious perception or recollection, precisely because it exerts some effect on the subject's motivational state.
+In the auto-motive model, motives can be activated by goal-relevant situational cues that are consciously perceptible, even if they are processed automatically and unconsciously.
+However, in some experiments the assumption of automaticity is strengthened by the fact that the cues themselves are inaccessible to conscious perception or recall.
+Almost as a matter of definition, unconscious stimuli cannot be processed consciously; it follows, then, that they must be processed automatically.
+For example, visual cues can be presented parafoveally, outside the focus of attention; similarly, auditory cues can be presented over the unattended channel in dichotic listening.
+Cues can be presented subliminally, by virtue of masking or a similar manipulation; or a clearly perceptible cue can be lost to subsequent conscious recollection.
+In any event, cue-related changes in motivation can serve as expressions of implicit perception and memory (Kihlstrom, 2012; Kihlstrom et al., 1992).
+That is to say, we know that an item has been perceived or encoded in memory, even in the absence of conscious perception or recollection, precisely because it exerts some effect on the subject's motivational state.

 Many studies of auto-motives have employed variants on subliminal stimulation to evoke motives.
-In one of the earliest examples of this type, Silverman and his colleagues presented subjects with visual messages intended to arouse sexual, aggressive, or symbiotic motives of the sort specified by psychoanalytic theory, such as Beating Dad is OK for Oedipal aggression and Mommy and I are one for symbiotic desire (e.g., Silverman, 1976; Silverman & Weinberger, 1985).
-In order to avoid conscious defense mechanisms, these messages were presented tachistoscopically, for only 4 ms, at very low levels of illumination, so that they were invisible to the subject.
-Nevertheless, Silverman claimed that these subliminal stimuli had effects on subjects' behavior that were consistent with the predictions of psychoanalytic theory (for a critique, see Balay & Shevrin, 1988; for a reply, see Weinberger et al., 1989).
+In one of the earliest examples of this type, Silverman and his colleagues presented subjects with visual messages intended to arouse sexual, aggressive, or symbiotic motives of the sort specified by psychoanalytic theory, such as Beating Dad is OK for Oedipal aggression and Mommy and I are one for symbiotic desire (e.g.,) (Silverman, 1976; Silverman & Weinberger, 1985).
+In order to avoid conscious defense mechanisms, these messages were presented tachistoscopically, for only 4 milliseconds, at very low levels of illumination, so that they were invisible to the subject.
+Despite their presentation below the level of conscious perception, Silverman claimed that these subliminal stimuli had effects on subjects' behavior that were consistent with the predictions of psychoanalytic theory (for a methodological and theoretical critique of Silverman's work, see) (Balay & Shevrin, 1988); for a reply, see (Weinberger et al., 1989).